Elk Spur Branch

-Elk Spur Branch is a 4.06 mi long 2nd order tributary to Lovills Creek in Carroll County, Virginia.
+Elk Spur Branch is a 4.06 mi long 2nd order tributary to Lovills Creek in Carroll County, Virginia, United States.

 Course

 Elk Spur Branch rises about 0.5 miles southeast of Fancy Gap, Virginia in Carroll County and then flows south and east-southeast to join Lovills Creek about 4 miles south of Wards Gap.

 Watershed

 Elk Spur Branch drains 4.40 sqmi of area, receives about 54.2 in/year of precipitation, has a wetness index of 265.16, and is about 81% forested.